You want to write and perform original music. That’s great to hear, go for your dreams!

 Chords are selected from a given scale, however this isn’t always the case especially in progressive or classical music because they tend to change scale, change tempo… change everything really!

-Note: Check out my Beginner’s Guide To Basic Music Theory as we go through how to create major and minor chords, along with common chord progressions.
+Note: Check out my Basic Music Theory: The Complete Beginner’s Guide as we go through how to create major and minor chords, along with common chord progressions.

 Here are a few things you need to consider when creating your chord progression: